ReConPatch : Contrastive Patch Representation Learning for Industrial Anomaly Detection: Method

 \subsection{Overall structure}

-As shown in Fig. \ref{fig:num1}, our framework consists of the training and the inference phases.
-In the training phase, we first collect the feature map $\Phi\left(x\right)\in\mathbb{R}^{C\times H\times W}$ for each input $x$ in the training data using the pre-trained CNN model $\Phi(\cdot)$ \cite{gudovskiy2022cflow,cohen2020sub,defard2021padim,roth2022towards,lee2022cfa,bae2022image}.
+As shown in Fig. \ref{fig:overall_structure}, our framework consists of the training and the inference phases.
+In the training phase, we first collect the feature map at layer $l$, $\Phi_l\left(x\right)\in\mathbb{R}^{C\times H\times W}$ for each input $x$ in the training data using the pre-trained CNN model.

+The feature maps have different spatial resolutions at the feature hierarchy of the CNN, so they are interpolated to have the same resolution before being concatenated.
 Patch-level features $\mathcal{P}(x,h,w)\in\mathbb{R}^{C'}$\footnote{$C$ and $C'$ can be different according to the aggregation.} then generated by aggregating the feature vectors of the neighborhood within a specific patch size $s$ in the same approach employed in PatchCore \cite{roth2022towards}.
+Adaptive average pooling is used for the local aggregation.

 ReConPatch utilizes two networks to train representations of the patch-level features.
 One of these is a network for patch-level feature representation learning, which is trained using the relaxed contrastive loss $\mathcal{L}_{RC}$ in Eq. \ref{eq:L_RC}.
 The representation network is composed of a feature representation layer $f$ and the projection layer $g$ respectively.
 When computing the $\mathcal{L}_{RC}$, pseudo-labels should be provided for every pair of features.
 The other network is used to calculate pairwise and contextual similarities between patch-level feature pairs.
 In addition, the similarity calculation network is gradually updated by an exponential moving average (EMA) of the representation network.
 To distinguish the two networks, the layers in the latter network is denoted as $\bar{f}$ and $\bar{g}$ respectively.